Deaf Women's Herstory

-That’s right – in March, people across the globe will be observing a period of reflection and celebration lasting all month long.
+That’s right – in March, people across the globe will be observing a period of reflection and celebration lasting all month long for deaf women’s history.
 This is because although women make up half of the world’s population, in many parts of the world, women continue to struggle with unequal systems and disadvantages because of their gender.

 Deaf Women’s History deserves to be in the spotlight too